pranavtbhat/Graft.jl/README.md

 The `PropertyModule` will be responsible for maintaining information attached to vertices and edges.
 Methods implemented on the Property Module will allow the user to fetch vertex/edge data and execute SQL like queries.

 ParallelGraphs has the following `PropertyModule`s implemented:
-- `DictPM` : Uses the standard Julia `Dictionary` type to store vertex/edge properties.
+- `PureDictPM` : Uses the standard Julia `Dictionary` type to store vertex/edge properties.
 - `NDSparsePM` : Uses N-Dimensional Sparse arrays from *[NDSparseData.jl](https://github.com/JuliaComputing/NDSparseData.jl)* to store vertex/edge properties.